 The Newport News, Va., native’s first taste of professional sports came as Director, and later Vice President of Marketing for Olympia Arenas, the managing company of Detroit Red Wings, Joe Louis Arena and Fox Theater, from 1986-93.
 He started his career with Ringling Brothers and Barnum and Bailey Shows in 1979, managing more than 100 engagements until August 1986.

-The graduate of Old Dominion University resides in Franklin, Tenn. with his wife, Jill, and their three children.
+The graduate of Old Dominion University resides in Franklin, Tenn., with his wife, their three children and their dog.